The Transport Finance Law Review: India

 The Cape Town Convention was ratified by India in 2008 to protect the interests of lenders and lessors involved in the financing of aircraft.
 It provides for the repossession of aircraft or collateral in the event of financial default by the lessee of the aircraft or borrower.
-It is pertinent to note that although the Cape Town Convention has been ratified, the government, except for certain amendments to the Aircraft Rules 1937 implementing relevant provisions of the Cape Town Convention relating to deregistration and export of aircraft, has not enacted any legislation as of the time of writing for implementing the Convention.
+It is pertinent to note that although the Cape Town Convention has been ratified, the government, except for certain amendments to the Aircraft Rules 1937 implementing relevant provisions of the Cape Town Convention relating to deregistration and export of aircraft, has not enacted any legislation as at the time of writing for implementing the Convention.

 ii Specific practices

 Real-time registration of mortgages over vessels cannot be done in India.
-Even if all documents required for registration of mortgage over a vessel are submitted to the Registry, registration of mortgages takes around seven to 10 working days.
+Even if all documents required for registration of mortgage over a vessel are submitted to the Registry, registration of mortgages takes around 20–30 working days.
 Thus, lenders do not have a registered mortgage in their favour for this interim period.
 The mortgage shall be recorded in the order of time in which it was submitted for registration to the Registry.

 Additionally, while the MSA permits enforcement of a mortgage by a sole mortgagee without intervention of the court, to gain a clean title to the vessel, free and clear of all claims, liens and encumbrances, and to avoid the mortgagee's exposure to claims from other parties as also to ensure cooperation of the master and crew, lenders are usually left with no choice but to enforce the mortgage through the admiralty courts.